 3.07 Data Breach Incident Reporting

-If security breaches occur, proper notification is provided to consumers and law enforcement in accordance with Town n’ Country Title, LLC’s privacy and information security program and disaster management plan.
+If security breaches occur, proper notification is provided to consumers and law enforcement in accordance with Town n’ Country Title’s WISP and disaster management plan.

 3.08 Business Continuity and Disaster Recovery